 Changing an entire company's sales and commercial behaviours requires time, genuine commitment, and a flexible plan for adjustments that improve results.
 However, a well-thought-out approach with clear initiatives creates a transformation that accelerates growth and powers valuable exits for growing companies—successful transformation results from coordinated efforts to reinforce behaviour change within the sales team and organisation.

 I work with several decision-makers and sales leaders, supporting them to drive change and transformation that begins with the right sales capabilities, motivation and mindset.
 This experience has shown me that success can take various forms, depending on operationalising and reinforcing the actions.
-The variable degrees of effort results in three levels of sales and commercial transformation:
+The variable degrees of effort result in three levels of sales and commercial transformation:

 These individuals understood the value of changing behaviours and are now doing the tasks that change the outcome.
 For this reason, success happens at an individual level.
 For example, the sales transformation initiative changes the behaviour of a limited number of sales reps across your company, enabling these individuals with the mindset, sales skills, and capabilities to improve performance.

 As the leadership team, you will see success through individual benchmarks.
 Then, depending on the size of your company, those exceeded quotas and record-setting deals can bring overall revenue success.
-You have some salespeople providing momentum in the sales teams and organisation, but essential gaps need to be filled for your company to grow and scale in the desired direction.
+You have some salespeople providing momentum in the sales teams and organisation, but essential gaps must be filled for your company to grow and scale in the desired direction.

 Team transformation happens when a sales initiative results from more than just a few individuals.
 With this outcome, you have changed the behaviour of whole teams, divisions or territories.

 A few divisions might have improved sales performance, but others still dealt with the same setbacks that hindered numbers before the initiative.
 The parts that show improvements likely have managers and sales reps working together to reinforce behaviours, boost and coach new skills and validate successes.
 But, these parts are operating in silos.
-As a result, some teams show consistent growth and improvement, but the business success isn't across-the-board.
+As a result, some teams show consistent growth and improvement, but the business success could be better across-the-board.

 Most leaders see success through siloed pockets of growth.
-Thanks to these successful teams, the initiative's ROI (Return on investment) may even be there, but as a leader, you don't see overall success across your company.
+Thanks to these successful teams, the initiative's ROI (Return on investment) may even be there, but as a leader, you must see overall success across your company.
 If you implement a phased approach to improve or evolve the sales approach, your siloed challenges and results will amplify.
 The implication is that your executive leadership must decide between moving forward with decreasing success rates or backtracking to bring the entire company up to speed and prepared to move to the next phase.

 This transformation happens when your sales organisation builds the needed capabilities within their sales teams, motivates and fosters cross-functional alignment around the target buyers, and builds a continual reinforcement process embraced by the entire company.
 With this outcome, you have changed behaviours across your entire sales organisation and supporting departments.

 In this transformation, your leaders and managers actively leverage and take the lead from the front and hold their colleagues accountable for consistent execution and adoption of the initiative.
 All other departments interacting with sales and buyers (e.g., service, marketing, customer success) are aligned and fully integrated with your company-wide goals and approaches.
-Reinforcement of changed sales behaviours happens beyond your sales organisation, helping to bring consistency in the new way of working.
+Reinforcement of changed sales behaviours happens beyond your sales organisation, helping to bring consistency to the new way of working.
 This cross-functional alignment and continual support come from understanding the value of the changed behaviour, process and approach.
 The better, the more people who know why they are doing things differently and are committed to achieving the desired and expected result.

 How to achieve organisational sales transformation